 If you’re thinking about planning a wildlife conservation adventure as part (or all) of your sabbatical travel, then get in touch!
 We want you to have an unforgettable time with African Conservation Experience, which is why we work hard, planning every detail of your trip so you can rest assured that you get the most out of your itinerary.

-If you’ve ever dreamed of seeing rhino, elephant, lions, buffalo or any of Africa’s legendary species in the wild, now is the time to go.
+If you’ve ever dreamed of seeing rhinos, elephants, lions, buffalo or any of Africa’s legendary species in the wild, now is the time to go.
 Not just to see these wonderful animals in their natural habitat, but to join the fight to save them.
 It’s a fight that needs the whole world to work together.
 And it starts with people like you.

 At African Conservation Experience, we offer you the chance to get behind the scenes of ground-breaking wildlife conservation projects.
 You’ll be welcomed into real African communities to share the expertise and wisdom of our seasoned conservation professionals.